 NOTE: A single measurement is sufficient, due to the low level of variability of pupil size measured at constant illumination.

 4.2.1.2.
 Perform a continuous recording of the pupil (sampling rate = 5 Hz; Figure 2C,D) in the continuous acquisition modality.
-Discard the first 20−50 measurements (4−10 s), since during this lapse of time, the pupil diameter is growing (the acquisition starts together with pupil illumination at 40 lux).
+Discard the first 20−50 measurements (4−10 s), since during this lapse of time, the pupil diameter is growing (the acquisition starts by switching off pupil illumination at 40 lux).
 Average the remaining measurements.

 4.2.2.
 Record pupil size of the left and right eyes separately at rest (steps 3.1.2, 3.1.5, and 3.1.6).